miranda-zhang/cloud-computing-schema/example/README.md

 Used http://cloudharmony.com to collect data, details explained in [cloudharmony](cloudharmony/README.md).

 # SPARQL
-Queries can be tested with Protégé.
+Queries can be tested with：
+1. Protégé for small data size
+2. Stardog for large data

 Default Example:
 ```
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>